 Family Planning/Reproductive Health (FP/RH) providers establish trusted relationships with their patients, creating a supportive environment where survivors may disclose incidents of sexual assault.
 WCASA works with the Wisconsin Department of Health Services (DHS) to develop resources to support the relationships between FP/RH providers and sexual assault service providers (SASP).

-- Reproductive Health Needs for SA Survivors (WCASA, 2018)
+- Reproductive Health Needs for SA Survivors (WCASA, 2018) (*please log in to access this resource)

 - Reproductive Health and Partner Violence Guidelines (Futures Without Violence) - This resource focuses on the transformative role of the reproductive health care provider in identifying and addressing IPV and reproductive coercion.